panoptes/POCS/CONTRIBUTING.md

 - All Python should use [PEP 8 Standards](https://www.python.org/dev/peps/pep-0008/)
-   - Use a tool such as [yapf](https://github.com/google/yapf) to format your files; we'd rather spend time developing Panoptes and not arguing about style.
+   - Use a tool such as [yapf](https://github.com/google/yapf) to format your files; we'd rather spend time developing PANOPTES and not arguing about style.
 - Do not leave in commented-out code or unnecessary whitespace.
 - Variable/function/class and file names should be meaningful and descriptive